Community Service Trips For Teens

 GLOBAL WORKS SERVICE PROJECT CATEGORIES

 Global Works is a service organization first and a travel company second.
-In all of our locations, we partner with communities and organizations to select and implement meaningful service projects.
+In all of our locations, we partner with communities and organizations to select and implement meaningful teen community service trips.
 Our philosophy is to work WITH a village, not for a village.
 In partnership with community members, we provide a grassroots experience that makes an impact on both our students and our partner organizations in the following specialized areas:

 Global Works establishes relationships with local youth groups, community organizations, and community based committees which strive to foster youth leadership and increased community involvement and participation.
 Projects may be more construction based in their implementation; but, upon their completion will serve to enhance community cohesion and identity as well as provide locations for local youth to recreate.